mer-hybris/hadk.sailfishos.org/prerequisites.rst

 Want to Port to a New Device?
 -----------------------------

-If you cannot find your gadget among the :doc:`devices`, from now on please scrupulously follow :doc:`new-device-build`, clicking on all referenced sections (or even whole chapters!) as you go, and backtracking to where you left off when each section/chapter is finished.
+If you cannot find your gadget among the :doc:`devices`, then you should first read through the entire guide to get a feeling for the order in which things are typically done.
+Then scrupulously follow :doc:`new-device-build`, clicking on all referenced sections (or even whole chapters!) as you go, and backtracking to where you left off when each section/chapter is finished.

-The guide you are reading is supported-device-centric, hence its layout.
-We kindly ask our pioneer porters of new devices to be patient and use sophisticated PDF readers, which back/forward ability.
+So we kindly ask our pioneer porters of new devices to be patient and ensure they use sophisticated PDF readers, making full use of the back/forward ability ;)